great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 The config_version of your great_expectations.yml -- 2.0 -- is outdated.

-Please consult the 0.13.x migration guide https://docs.greatexpectations.io/docs/guides/miscellaneous/migration_guide and upgrade your Great Expectations configuration to version 3.0 in order to take advantage of the latest capabilities.
+Please consult the V3 API migration guide https://docs.greatexpectations.io/docs/guides/miscellaneous/migration_guide#migrating-to-the-batch-request-v3-api and upgrade your Great Expectations configuration to version 3.0 in order to take advantage of the latest capabilities.
 ```

 If the `check-config` method has advised you to upgrade your configuration, you can run the following `project upgrade` command